datacamp-content-public/datavizforhumanitarians/chapter1.md

 ---
 title: Dirty Boxing with qplot
 description: >-
-  In this chapter we'll teach you how to use qplot to win a fight
+  In this chapter we'll teach you how to use qplot to win a fight.
+Mastering ggplot2 language can be overwhelming at first and there is a helper function called qplot() (q for quick plot) which can be used to create the most common types of graphs.
+You'll probably be suprised how powerful it is.

 ---